knative/community/STEERING-COMMITTEE.md

 ## End User Seat

-A person is eligible to serve in the end user seat if their company is listed in the [ADOPTERS](./ADOPTERS.md) file.
+A person is eligible to serve in the end user seat if their organization is listed in the [ADOPTERS](./ADOPTERS.md) file.

 The end user seat is appointed by Steering Committee to serve for a 1-year term.